Is Your Passport in Date? Check the New Passport Rules NOW!

 Didn’t the UK Home Office Say I Need To Have 6 Months Left on My Passport?

-They did say this in the past but fortunately, they have updated their advice to reflect the accurate EU rules.
+They did say this in the past but fortunately, they have removed this advice from their travel guidance

-The reason they recommend 6 months is because the longest journey we can now take in the EU is 90 days, and therefore 6 months covers all possible trips – but there’s absolutely nothing wrong with you travelling for a shorter trip as long as you still have that magical 3 months left on the day you come home.
+The reason they have previously recommended 6 months is because the longest journey we can now take in the EU is 90 days, and therefore 6 months covers all possible trips – but there’s absolutely nothing wrong with you travelling for a shorter trip as long as you still have that magical 3 months left on the day you come home.

 Is This for All EU Countries?

 Yes, though there is one exception – Ireland!
-This is because Ireland is part of the Common Travel Area and the UK government state:
+This is because Ireland is part of the Common Travel Area and as a British citizen, you do not need a British passport to enter Ireland.
+However some carriers and airlines do require it as a form of ID – it’s always best to check!

 What Are the Passport Rules for Non-EU Countries in the Schengen Zone?